Sometimes it’s hard to trust God.

 What has been will be again, what has been done will be done again.
 Ecclesiastes 1:9

 Because He can’t be shaken by anything, we can go to Him with all our cares and concerns.
-He is the one who goes before us.
-He is the one who comes behind us.
-He is the one who lays His hand over us.
+He hems us in behind and before and places His hand over us.
 (Psalm 139:5) Nothing about our situation will shock the socks off God.
 In that knowledge we can trust Him to be our rock, our firm unwavering foundation.

 6. Nothing is too hard for God.